 What is the primary function of inventory management?

 The main function of inventory management is to enable businesses to efficiently oversee the ordering, stocking, and storing of their inventory.
-By managing inventory effectively, businesses can keep track of what items are available, their quantities, and their exact locations within the storage system.
+Managing inventory effectively, businesses can keep track of what items are available, their quantities, and their exact locations within the storage system.

 -